Overheating Risk Analysis and Assessment Services In The UK

 Non-residential buildings

-• Maximising natural ventilation
+• Improve natural ventilation

 • Shading windows from direct sunlight

-• Using materials that reflect sunlight
+• using reflective materials in sunlight

 CCA Environmental: Your Partner In Overheating Analysis And Compliance